NNIL-formulas revisited: universal models and finite model property: Preliminaries

 One central notion of our revisit to \NNIL-formulas is the notion of monotonic map.
-A \emph{monotonic map} between two frames $\F=(W,R)$ and $\f{G}=(W',R')$ is a function $f:W\to W'$ that preserves orders, i.e., \begin{description} \item[(order preservation)] $wRu$ implies $f(w)R'f(u)$. \end{description} A {\em monotonic map} between two models is a monotonic map between the two underlying frames that also preserves colors, i.e., \begin{description} \item[(color preservation)] $col(f(w))=col(w)$. \end{description} Note that {\em functional subsimulations}, which played a crucial role in the previous study \cite{VNNIL} of \NNIL-formulas, are, in fact, monotonic maps.
-Let us also recall that the familiar p-morphísms are monotonic maps $f$ between two models that also satisfy: \begin{description} \item[(forth condition)] $f(w)R'u'$ implies $\exists u\in W'(wRu$ and $f(u)=u')$. \end{description} As an example, the \emph{natural map} $\alpha$ between an unravelled model $\M_{\textsf{t}}$ and the original model $\M$, defined as $\alpha(\langle r,w_1,\dots,w_k\rangle)=w_k$, is a surjective p-morphism.
+A \emph{monotonic map} between two frames $\f{G}=(W,R)$ and $\F=(W',R')$ is a function $f:W\to W'$ that preserves order, i.e., \todof{I swapped $\f{G}$ and $\F$ here, because $\F$ is usually paired with $\M$ and $\f{G}$ with $\N$, I think.} \begin{description} \item[(order preservation)] $wRu$ implies $f(w)R'f(u)$. \end{description} A {\em color-preserving monotonic map} $f:\N\to \M$, denoted as $\M\leq_f \N$, is a monotonic map between the two underlying frames that also preserves colors, i.e., \todof{changed to this, in the end}\todod{left 'between two models' out once, it made me doubt the direction} \begin{description} \item[(color preservation)] $col(f(w))=col(w)$. \end{description} We write $\M\leq \N$ if there exists some color-preserving monotonic map $f$ such that $\M\leq_f \N$.
+Note that {\em functional subsimulations}, which played an important role in the previous study \cite{VNNIL} of \NNIL-formulas, are, in fact, color-preserving monotonic maps.
+Let us also recall that the familiar p-morphisms are color-preserving monotonic maps $f$ between two models that also satisfy: \begin{description} \item[(back condition)] $f(w)R'u'$ implies $\exists u\in W'(wRu$ and $f(u)=u')$. \end{description} As an example, the \emph{natural map} $\alpha$ between an unraveled model $\M_{\textsf{t}}$ and the original model $\M$, defined as $\alpha(\langle r,w_1,\dots,w_k\rangle)=w_k$, is a surjective p-morphism.
 It is easy to see that the truth of a formula $\varphi$ is invariant under p-morphisms $f$ between two models $\N$ and $\M$, i.e.,

 Let us now recall from \cite{VNNIL,Fan08} some basic facts about \NNIL-formulas, which are formulas in the language of {\sf IPC} with no nesting of implications to the left.
-For example, $p\vee q\to (r\to s)$ and $(p\to \bot)\vee(p\wedge q\to r)$ are \NNIL-formulas, whereas $(p\to\bot)\to \bot$ and $(p\to q)\vee r\to p$ are not. \NNIL-formulas are {\em locally finite} and they are also known to have the following normal form:
+For example, $p\vee q\to (r\to s)$ and $p\to (q\to\bot)\vee(r\to s)$ are \NNIL-formulas, whereas $(p\to\bot)\to \bot$ and $(p\to q)\vee r\to p$ are not. \NNIL-formulas form a {\em locally finite} class of formulas, that is, for every natural number $n$, there are only finitely many non-equivalent \NNIL-formulas in $n$ propositional variables.
+For short, we may say somewhat improperly that \NNIL-formulas are locally finite. \todod{Alright?}\todof{I thought we have treated already this "locally finite" issue with the definition a sentence before.
+Adding one more sentence looks like an exaggeration...}\todod{The last sentence says something different} Since conjunctions and disjunctions in front of implication can be eliminated using the equivalences \todof{treated ``locally finite" and NF}